eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 readers are matched with proxy writers, based on the topic and type names and the QoS settings.

-Proxies have the same natural hierarchy that "normal" DDSI entities have: each proxy endpoint is owned by some proxy participant, and once the proxy participant is deleted, all of its proxy endpoints are deleted as well.
+Proxies have the same natural hierarchy that 'normal' DDSI entities have: each proxy endpoint is owned by some proxy participant, and once the proxy participant is deleted, all of its proxy endpoints are deleted as well.
 Participants assert their liveliness periodically (called *automatic* liveliness in the DCPS specification, and the only mode